VedantKejariwal/MVAh2hDocs/docs/clientComponents/feedbackPage.md

 ---

 # <span class="h1style">Feedback Page</span>
 Welcome to the documentation for the Feedback Page!
 This guide will help understand the code and its features.
+This page is verified by: *Vedant Kejariwal*

 ## <span class="h2style">Functions</span>
 This is the list of functions that are defined on this page.